csc-training/geocomputing/pouta/docker/README.md

 2. Install Docker to the virtual machine
 3. Install the selected software using Docker containers

+For each of these steps there is an Ansible role.

 Before running the playbooks, you need to source the OpenRC file:he

 ```bash